joaqkings/Spectrumview/README.md

 1. 'Path to directory': Must be a path to a directory not to a file, where all the acquired spectra for the map is stored.

-2. Format has 4 options, in the command line instruction all letters are lower case:
+2. Format has 4 options:

    * All: Creates the files of both the raw and formatted grid and the BMP file.